xebia/integrate-mcp-with-copilot/.github/steps/1-step.md

 <img width="150" align="right" alt="copilot logo" src="https://github.com/user-attachments/assets/4d22496d-850b-4785-aafe-11cba03cd5f2" />

 In the [Getting Started with GitHub Copilot](https://github.com/skills/getting-started-with-github-copilot) exercise, we were introduced to the Mergington High School's extracurricular activities website, which allowed students to sign up for events.
+If you haven't completed that exercise, see the README.md in the src folder for a little more information about the application.

-And now we have a problem... but.. it's a good one!
+Now we have a problem... but.. it's a good one!
 More teachers are asking to use it! 🎉

 Our fellow teachers have lots of ideas but we can't seem to keep up with all the requests! 😮 To fix this issue, lets give GitHub Copilot an upgrade by enabling Model Context Protocol (MCP).
 To be more specific, we will add the GitHub MCP server, which will enable a combined workflow of issue management and website upgrades. 🧑‍🚀